ascorbic/use-php/README.md

 ### `usePHP(request: Request, renderer?: JSXRenderer)`

-Pass in the request object and an optional JSX renderer and it will return a JSX element.
+Pass in the request object and an optional JSX renderer and it will return tagged template that you can use to execute PHP.
+If you pass a JSX render function to the hook (e.g. `h` or `React.createElement`), then the template will return a JSX element.
 If you omit the renderer it will return an HTML string instead.

 Try it yourself: